Samik081/ctf-writeups/CrewCTF 2022/misc/foro_romano.md

 - longest string is 11 characters long, which gives us 88 bits (with leading zeros to pad to the whole byte) when presented as binary
 - when XORing strings, we actually XOR character by character - byte by byte - bit by bit
 - this means, that the very beginning of the XOR result can be "manipulated" only with the longest strings and,
-- that each character in the secret key `s3cr3t_k3y` can be affected by the dictionary string only if the string is long enough to cover this character position
+- that each character in the secret key string representation of XOR result, can be affected by the dictionary string only if the string is long enough to cover this character position

 Having this knowledge, we can craft our password starting with the longest strings in such fashion:
 1. Group dictionary strings by their length and assign the groups to the bytes (`[byte_0 => ['X', 'Y', 'Z'], byte_1 => ['A', 'B', 'C']]`)